-40. The concessionaire is not usually entitled to damages in the event of termination due to its own default.
-In some cases the concessionaire may even be under an obligation to pay damages to the contracting authority, although, in practice, a defaulting concessionaire whose debts are declared due by its creditors would seldom have sufficient financial means left for actually paying such damages.

-41. Termination due to default, even where it is regarded as a sanction for serious performance failures, should not result in the unjust enrichment of either party.
+- 44. The concessionaire is not usually entitled to damages in the event of termination due to its own breach.
+In some cases the concessionaire may be under an obligation to pay damages to the contracting authority, although, in practice, a defaulting concessionaire whose debts are declared due by its creditors would seldom have sufficient financial means left for actual payment of such damages. - 45.
+It should be noted that termination due to breach, even where it is regarded as a sanction for serious performance failures, should not result in the unjust enrichment of either party.
 Thus, termination does not necessarily entail a right for the contracting authority to take over assets without making any payment to the concessionaire.
 An equitable solution for dealing with this issue may be to distinguish between the different types of asset, according to the arrangements envisaged for them in the project agreement (see para.
-35):

-(a) Assets that must be transferred to the contracting authority.
-Where the project agreement requires the automatic transfer of project assets to the contracting authority at the end of the project agreement, termination on default does not usually entail the payment of compensation to the concessionaire for those assets, except for the residual value of work satisfactorily performed, to the extent that it has not yet been amortized by the concessionaire;

-(b) Assets that may be purchased by the contracting authority, at its option.
-Some financial compensation may be adequate in cases where the contracting authority has an option to buy the assets at market value or for a nominal sum on expiry of the project agreement or the right to require that they be offered to the winner of a new project award.
+38): - (a) Assets that must be transferred to the contracting authority.
+Where the project agreement requires the automatic transfer of project assets to the contracting authority at the end of the project agreement, termination on breach does not usually entail the payment of compensation to the concessionaire for those assets, except for the residual value of work satisfactorily performed, to the extent that it has not yet been amortized by the concessionaire: - (b) Assets that may be purchased by the contracting authority, at its option.
+Financial compensation may be adequate in cases where the contracting authority has an option to buy the assets at market value on expiry of the project agreement or the right to require that such an option be given to the winner of a new project award.
 However, it may be legitimate to envisage a financial compensation that is less than the full value of the assets so as to stimulate performance by the concessionaire.
 By the same token, such compensation may not need to cover the full cost of repaying the concessionaire's outstanding debt.
-It is advisable to set forth the details of the formula for financial compensation in the project agreement (e.g. whether it covers the break-up value of the asset or the lesser of the outstanding debt and the alternative use value);

-(c) Assets that remain the private property of the concessionaire.
-Where the project agreement does not provide for the handover of assets at the end of the concession period and alternative suppliers of the service can easily be found, the contracting authority may not have an interest in taking over the concessionaire's assets.
-However, where the contracting authority finds it necessary to take over the assets, even though not contemplated in the project agreement, it would be equitable to compensate the concessionaire for the fair market value of the assets.
-The project agreement may, however, provide that the compensation should be reduced by the amount incurred by the contracting authority in obtaining alternative service.
+It is advisable to set forth the details of the formula for financial compensation in the project agreement (that is, whether it covers the break-up value of the asset or the lesser of the outstanding debt and the alternative use value); - (c) Assets that remain the private property of the concessionaire.
+Assets in the concessionaire's private property that do not fall under (a) or (b) above may usually be removed and disposed of by the concessionaire, so that the need for compensation arrangements seldom arises.
+However, a different situation may arise in the case of fully privatized projects, where all assets, including those essential for the provision of the services, are owned by the concessionaire.
+In such cases, in order to ensure the continuity of the services, the contracting authority may find it necessary to take over the assets, even though not contemplated in the project agreement.
+In such cases, it would be equitable to compensate the concessionaire for the fair market value of the assets.
+The project agreement may, however, provide that the compensation should be reduced by the costs incurred by the contracting authority in operating the facility or engaging another operator.

-(b) Termination due to default by the contracting authority
+(b) Termination due to breach by the contracting authority